10 Hotel Hacks: Tips on Booking a Room and When is the best time to book?

 There are many more filtering options to utilize in your search, though I like to keep my options open and not limit myself too much.
 If you're too picky right from the start, you could end up with no options to choose from.

 Tip: Speaking about pools, make sure you really want one.
-It all depends on your destination and time of year you are visiting.
+It all depends on your destination and the time of year you are visiting.
 Some countries, like those in Africa, are just too hot to make you want to bake outside in the sun and an indoor pool is the way to go.
 Other times, like when you’re visiting the more northern parts of California for example, you picture yourself lying by the pool each afternoon, only to find that you’re way too cold for that half of the time.

 That said, if you have the choice, choose away!